NDevTK/cel/docs/schema-guidelines.md

    ./update-index.sh

-This will replace any line containing the string '-- INSERT-INDEX --' with the contents of this file.
+This will replace any line containing the string 'INSERT-INDEX' with the contents of this file.
 It'll also remove everything  between the BEGIN-INDEX, END-INDEX block.
 So each time the script is run it'll replace the index with the latest version.